 The MiM program essentially remains more popular in Europe than in the rest of the world, including US, where the MBA is seen as more valuable.
 Little wonder then that the top-ten list of b-schools offering MiM are all in Europe.

-The top US b-schools offering MiM are Kellogg, Ross, Fuqua, and Tuck.
-The Indian Institutes of Management in Ahmedabad, Kolkata, and Bangalore received FT world rankings of 15, 16, and 26, respectively, for their MiM programs (PGPM).
+The top US b-schools offering MiM are Kellogg, Ross, Fuqua, and Babson.
+The Indian Institutes of Management in Ahmedabad, Kolkata, Bangalore Udaipur and SP Jain Institute of Management and Research received FT world rankings of 20, 21, 36, and 36, respectively, for their MiM programs (PGPM).

-Consulting (37 percent) and finance (24 percent) are the two main sectors that employ MiM degree holders, according to an employment statistics study from 2014 quoted on the HEC’s website.
-The next big sectors are high technology (8 percent), consumer goods and food (7 percent), industries and utilities (6 percent), and media, leisure, and tourism (5 percent).
+Consulting (35 percent) and finance (26 percent) are the two main sectors that employ MiM degree holders, according to an employment statistics study from 2020 quoted on the HEC’s website.
+The next big sectors are high technology (13 percent), government and non-profit (5%), retail and luxuries (4%) and the rest 17%.

 Employers see MiM and MBA job-seekers as different talent pools.
 While companies recruit MiM graduates for a host of roles—analysts, project leaders, managers—they look for MBAs to fill specific mid-level to senior positions.
 MiM graduates are popular among recruiters as they are younger and therefore more “moldable,” and can embrace corporate values of specific companies faster.
 They also learn fast and can take risks, and are more internationally mobile.
 Being younger, they can also adapt to diverse cultures more quickly.

-The weighted annual starting salaries of students from the world’s top ten schools ranged between $68,000 (CEMS) and $98,000 (WHU Beisheim).
+The weighted annual starting salaries of students from the world’s top ten schools ranged between $78,000 (Imperial College Business School) and $113,000 (University of St Gallen).
 Between 88 and 100 percent students were in employment three months after the course.
-However, according to the FT list, students from IIM-A, B, and C received between $92,000 and $99,000, and all students were employed three months after their courses.
+However, according to the FT list, students from the IIMs-A, B, and C and Udaipur and SPJIMR received between $91,000 to $142,000 and all students were employed three months after their courses.

-According to Payscale, the salaries of MiM degree holders in the US are around $61,000 for those with less than a year’s experience, $68,000 for those with five to nine years of experience, around $86,000 for those with ten to 19 years of experience, and over $101,000 for those with more than 20 years of experience.
+According to Payscale, the salaries of MiM degree holders in the US are around $70,000 for those with less than a year’s experience, $84,000 for those with five to nine years of experience, and progressively more for senior professionals with more experience.

 MiM degrees are valuable especially after a bachelor’s degree in engineering or physical science.
 Top companies offer internships to students.
 The workplace experience is invaluable as it adds practical knowledge to the theory that students learn in b-schools.